evanjflack/evanjflack.github.io/index.md

 order: 1
 ---

-I am a research assistant to Prof. Amitabh Chandra at the Harvard Kennedy School of Government in Cambridge, MA.
-I am interested in health, public, innovation, and industrial organization economics.
-I am curently applying to PhD programs in Economics (and adjacent fields) for admission in Fall, 2021.
+I am an incoming PhD student in the Department of Economics at Stanford University.
+Currently, I am a research assistant at the Harvard Kennedy School of Government in Cambridge, MA.
 Prior to Harvard, I earned a B.A. in Economics and Mathematics from Rice University in Houston, TX.

-Ouside of Economics, I am a rock and jazz drummer.
+Ouside of Economics I am a rock and jazz drummer, and a (pained) Baltimore Orioles fan.

+### Research Interests
+Heath, Public, Innovation, Industiral Organization

-### Curriculum vitae
+### Curriculum Vitae

 A pdf of my full CV is available [here](images/flack_cv.pdf).

-### Contact me
+### Contact Me

-Feel free to send me an email: evanjflack at gmail dot com
+Email: evanjflack at gmail dot com